Complete Guide To the GI Map Test

 Related Articles: GI-MAP And Viome Tests – What Is The Difference?

-The GI Map test is also the most comprehensive assessment of Helicobacter pylori, not only will it tell us how much H.Pylori is present, but it also assesses the virulence factors.
-The virulence factors help to determine if you have a more pathogenic strain of H.Pylori that can potentially lead to ulcers or stomach cancer.
+The GI Map test gives a more comprehensive analysis of Helicobacter pylori, not only will it tell us how much H.Pylori is present, but it also assesses the virulence factors.

-Is GI Map Test Covered by Insurance?
+Is the GI Map Test Covered by Insurance?

-No, GI Map test generally isn't covered by insurance, but you can ask your insurance provider for further information.
-For majority of individuals the test won't be covered by their insurance providers as Diagnostic Solutions Lab is out-of-network with all major insurance providers.
+No, the GI Map test generally isn’t covered by insurance, but you can ask your insurance provider for further information.
+For the majority of individuals the test won’t be covered by their insurance providers as Diagnostic Solutions Lab is out-of-network with all major insurance providers.

-Is GI Map Test Covered by Medicare?
+Is the GI Map Test Covered by Medicare?

 Yes, the GI Map test is covered by Medicare as Diagnostic Solutions Laboratory is a Medicare provider.